 Paasonen argues that play in the realm of sexuality involves experimentation with what bodies can feel and do and what people may imagine themselves as doing, liking, and preferring.
 Play involves the exploration of different bodily capacities, appetites, orientations, and connections.
 Occasionally strained, dark, and even hurtful in the forms that it takes and the sensory intensities that it engenders, sex presses against previously perceived and imagined horizons of embodied potentiality.
 Play pushes sexual identifications into motion.

-This is a dazzling and original piece of work that is genuinely post-disciplinary in its ambition, scope, range of materials that are the subject of analysis and potential as a catalyst for future writing on the subject of sex and play.
+This is a dazzling and original piece of work that is genuinely post-disciplinary in its ambition, scope and range of materials that are the subject of analysis and potential as a catalyst for future writing on the subject of sex and play.

 A book with real ambition, Many Splendored Things moves the discussion around sex, sexual identities, play, pornography and sexual media into totally new spaces.